VismaLietuva/simoona/README.md

 * Front-end webapp - purely AngularJS appication (no server-side code),
 * Back-end app - ASP.NET MVC+WebApi project, with EntityFramework code-first database.

-## Quickstart
+## Install from Binaries

-The easiest and fastest way to start exploring Simoona is to follow [installation guidelines](build/README.md).
-Just head over there and follow the instructions, including:
+The easiest way to install and try out Simoona is from pre-compiled binaries.
-* Required software
+To do it, please follow [Install from binaries guidelines](LocalSetup.md).

-* Installation instructions
+## Install from Source Code

-* Installation troubleshooting
+If you are planning to contribute or change Simoona code we suggest to follow [Installation from source code guidelines](build/README.md).
+Just head over there and follow the instructions.

 ## Developing and Contributing

-After you're done with initial installation and want to start developing, please look into more detailed documentation about Simoona parts:
+If you are planning to do developing and contributing to Simoona code, please look into more detailed documentation about Simoona parts:

 1. [Front-end webapp](src/webapp/README.md)
     * Gulp Command List